MayankVikash/mayankvikash.in/posts/how-to-download-and-use-webp-shop-photoshop-plugin/index.md

 ---

-title: How to use Google's WebpShop Photoshop plugin
+title: How to download and use Google's WebpShop Photoshop plugin
 description: A quick and detailed guide to using the Webp shop plugin in Photoshop

 ---